mcb-job-tests/Front-End-JS-Developer-Test/README.md

-# MRMFrontEndInterview
+# FrontEndInterview
-Screening test for MRM javascript developers.
+Screening test for javascript developers.
 The idea of this task is to make the tests pass.
 You should take the code used here, clone it locally, and submit your solutions in a private link to us.

 Timebox yourself to each task, some are more difficult than others.
 We don't expect you to solve every problem.